-2.1 Seed has been tested in accordance with a testing program approved by the Chief Plant Health Officer and found free from ToBRFV.
+2.1 Seed has been tested in accordance with a testing program, as outlined in Attachment 1, and found free of ToBRFV.

 - 2.2.
-For seed that has originated from overseas- - (i) The seed is still in its original packaging and is accompanied by a copy of the import clearance issued by the Australian Government that states the country of origin.

-(ii) Any dealings with the seed, including for example repackaging of the seed or reconsignment, have been undertaken in secure conditions and the seed is accompanied by a copy of the import clearance issued by the Australian Government that states the country of origin.
+For seed that has originated from overseas- - (i) The seed is still in its original packaging and is accompanied by a copy of the import clearance issued by the Australian Government that states the country of origin. - OR - (ii) Any dealings with the seed, including for example repackaging of the seed or reconsignment, have been undertaken in secure conditions and the seed is accompanied by a copy of the import clearance issued by the Australian Government that states the country of origin.